Supernova constraints on lepton flavor violating ALPs: ALP production and absorption

 \section{ALP production and absorption}

-To compute the ALP production rate ${d^2n_a}/{dtdE_a}$ in Eq.~\eqref{eq:lum-obs}, we consider three ALP production channels in the SN core: (i) muon decay, (ii) axion bremsstrahlung, and (iii) electron-muon coalescence.
-For light ALPs with $m_a<m_\mu-m_e$, the muon decay process $\mu^-\to e^-+a$ is kinematically allowed, as shown in the left diagram of Fig.~(\ref{fig:feynman}).
-The axion bremsstrahlung process, as shown in the middle diagram of Fig.~(\ref{fig:feynman}), contains two sub-processes: $e^-p\to \mu^- pa$ and $\mu^-p\to e^- pa$.
-The axion bremsstrahlung process is available for ALPs of any mass and is the only viable production channel of the three in the mass range of $-m_e < m_a-m_\mu < m_e$, where the other two channels are kinematically forbidden.
-For heavy ALPs with $m_a>m_\mu+m_e$, the electron-muon coalescence process $e^\mp + \mu^\pm \to a$ becomes kinematically accessible, as shown in the right diagram of Fig.~(\ref{fig:feynman}).
+To compute the ALP production rate ${d^2n_a}/{dtdE_a}$ in Eq.~\eqref{eq:lum-obs}, we consider four ALP production channels in the SN core: (i) muon decay, (ii) lepton bremsstrahlung, (iii) electron-muon coalescence, and (iv) semi-Compton.
+For light ALPs with $m_a<m_\mu-m_e$, the muon decay process $\mu^-\to e^-+a$ is kinematically allowed, as shown in the upper-left diagram of Fig.~(\ref{fig:feynman}).
+For heavy ALPs with $m_a>m_\mu+m_e$, the electron-muon coalescence process $e^\mp + \mu^\pm \to a$ becomes kinematically accessible, as shown in the lower-left diagram of Fig.~(\ref{fig:feynman}).
+The lepton bremsstrahlung process, as shown in the upper-middle and upper-right diagrams of Fig.~(\ref{fig:feynman}), contains two sub-processes: $e^-p\to \mu^- pa$ and $\mu^-p\to e^- pa$.
+The semi-Compton process contains two sub-processes: $e^- + \gamma \to \mu^- + a$ and $\mu^- + \gamma \to e^- + a$, as shown in the lower-middle and lower-right diagrams of Fig.~(\ref{fig:feynman}).
+Because the lepton bremsstrahlung and semi-Compton processes are kinematically allowed for any ALP mass, they are the only viable ALP production channels in the mass range of $-m_e < m_a-m_\mu < m_e$, as the other two processes are kinematically forbidden.
 We find that the production rate for the $e^-+\mu^+\to a$ channel is higher than that for $e^+ +\mu^-\to a$ in the SN.
-We note that the electron-muon coalescence process has not been considered in previous studies on LFV-ALPs in SNe \cite{Calibbi:2020jvd,Zhang:2023vva}.
+We note that the electron-muon coalescence process and the semi-Compton process have not been considered in previous studies on LFV-ALPs in SNe \cite{Calibbi:2020jvd,Zhang:2023vva}.
 We find that, despite the relatively low abundances of positrons and anti-muons, the electron-muon coalescence process dominates ALP production in SNe for the mass range of $m_a>m_\mu+m_e$.

-To compute the ALP absorption width $\Gamma_{\rm abs}$ in Eq.~\eqref{eq:abs-full}, we consider the following three processes: (i) $e$-$a$ coalescence $e^-+a\to \mu^-$, (ii) inverse bremsstrahlung, and (iii) ALP decay $a\to e^\pm + \mu^\mp$, which are the inverse of the three ALP production processes shown in Fig.~(\ref{fig:feynman}).
-See appendix \ref{sec:ALP-prod} and \ref{sec:abs} for the detailed calculations on the ALP production rates and absorption widths.
+To compute the ALP absorption rate $\Gamma_{\rm abs}$ in Eq.~\eqref{eq:abs-full}, we consider the following four processes: (i) $e$-$a$ coalescence $e^-+a\to \mu^-$, (ii) inverse bremsstrahlung, (iii) ALP decay $a\to e^\pm + \mu^\mp$, and (iv) inverse-Compton, which are the inverse of the four ALP production processes shown in Fig.~(\ref{fig:feynman}).
+See appendix \ref{sec:ALP-prod} and \ref{sec:abs} for the detailed calculations on the ALP production rates and absorption rates.